Velinara/velinara.github.io/index.md

 Overall it appears there has been a positive trend in the number of background checks, which implies more guns being purchased.
 It is noteworthy that there is a slight dip around the year 2005.
 Next, I will adjust the numbers of the background checks to better represent the true number of gun sales.
 (INSERT CELL 6)

+Without the method suggested by Jurgen Brauer to better estimate the number of gun sales, we would ultimately have overlooked thousands of gun sales.
+The most obvious example of this in the graphs is that Multiple Gun background checks were doubled, resulting in the upper bound for Multiple Guns increasing by 200,000.

+I am now interested in seeing which state has sold the most guns total.
+I will be summing all gun sales for each state across all years.